liammkellly/tenhou-tiles/README.md

 # tenhou-tiles

-> This replaces the tiles on the internet mahjong client Tenhou by custom design tiles.
+> This replaces the tiles on the internet mahjong client Tenhou by custom design tiles and translates the user interface.
 > The primary use is to play with western friendly tiles (ie. arab numerals and latin script).
-> It rewrites some code in the Tenhou client to use external resources instead of the standard ones.
+> It rewrites some code in the Tenhou client to use external resources from an alternate server instead of the standard ones.
 > You can run your own instance on your server or use this one: https://tentiles.work.gd

 ## Thanks